oopsmonk/documentation/channels/1.2/guides/publishing-public-data.md

 ## Linking

-When publishing public payloads in `SignedPacket` messages, those messages should be linked to either an `Announce` message or a previous `ChangeKey` message so that subscribers can verify the signature.
+When publishing public payloads in `SignedPacket` messages, those messages should be linked to an `Announce` message so that subscribers can verify the signature.

 ![Annonce message linked to a SignedPacket message](../images/signedpacket-workflow.png)